mhhollomon/gertrude/README.md

 # gertrude
-python database using the file system as storage.
+python database where each row is represented by a file.

 I am creating this as an exercise.
 I would not use it for anything remotely important.